unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 that you always have an up-to-date backup of your Unraid USB flash device.

-- This is done via the \'Main\' tab in the Unraid webGui then clicking on \'Flash\'.
+- This is done via the 'Main' tab in the Unraid webGui then clicking on 'Flash'.
-- From here you will see the option \'FLASH BACKUP\', click this and a full zipped backup of your current flash drive will be downloaded to your Mac or PC.
+- From here you will see the option 'FLASH BACKUP', click this and a full zipped backup of your current flash drive will be downloaded to your Mac or PC.